Name: Jimmie Moglia

 Appearance: … careful hours with time’s deformed hand

 Strengths.
-An unquenchable passion for what is totally, utterly and incontrovertibly useless.
+An unquenchable passion for what is utterly, totally, and incontrovertibly useless, notwithstanding occasional evidence to the contrary.

 Languages: I speak Spanish to God, French to men, Italian to women and German to my horse.
-My German is not what it used to be but it’s not the fault of the horse.
+My German is not what it used to be but it’s not the horse’s fault.
 Too many Germans speak English.

 Education: